getdunne/juce-AudioParameterTest/README.md

 I intend to write a more detailed description of this code soon, which will be available at http://getdunne.net/wiki/doku.php?id=juce_and_parameter_automation.

 Note that the **SynthWaveform** and **SynthOscillator** classes are taken directly from my [VanillaJuce](https://github.com/getdunne/VanillaJuce) synthesizer-plugin code; they are not new to this project.

+This plugin has exactly four parameters, corresponding to the four //AudioParameter// subclasses:
+1. **Waveform** is a choice parameter, with options *sine, triangle, square,* and *sawtooth*.
+2. **MIDI note number** is an integer parameter, in the range [0..127].
+3. **Level** is a float parameter, in the range [0, 1.0]
+4. **Loud** is a Boolean parameter.
+When true, the *level* setting is effectively doubled.

+The *loud* parameter is obviously not realistic.
+I originally defined a Boolean parameter to invert the phase of the oscillator, but this was difficult to test by ear.